GalSim-developers/GalSim/INSTALL.md

     scons examples

-This will put executable versions (with the first line '#!/bin/env python') in the GalSim/examples_bin directory.
+This will put executable versions (with the first line '#!/bin/env python') in the `GalSim/examples_bin directory`.
 (We do not include that first line by default, since you might specify a different python to be used.
 Running `scons examples` will put whatever python executable you specify after '#!'.)